LARGEST Bay Area DEFORESTATION in 100 YEARS — will increase FIRE DANGER.

 But a community environmental website has done what done what the would-be tree cutters will not, providing a thorough estimation system to arrive at the 450,000-trees number, based on the only actual documentation, the Environmental Impact Statement.
 READ THE ESTIMATE: http://milliontrees.me/2013/05/09/nearly-a-half-million-trees-will-be-destroyed-if-these-east-bay-projects-are-approved-revised

-READ why FIRE SCIENCE says logging increases fire danger, in “The Maloney Report,” by David Maloney, the former Chief of Fire Prevention at The Oakland Army Base.
+LOGGING INCREASES FIRE DANGER, shows fire science.
+Read “The Maloney Report,” by David Maloney, the former Chief of Fire Prevention at The Oakland Army Base.

-Learn how the National Fire Protection Association (NFPA) considers all living trees, no matter the species, more resistant to fire than grasses, shrubs, and dead, woody materials on the ground; does NOT draw distinctions between “native” and “non-native” species, and how forests act to SUPPRESS fires in many ways.
-CLICK HERE.
+The National Fire Protection Association (NFPA) considers all living trees, no matter the species, more resistant to fire than grasses, shrubs, and dead, woody materials on the ground.
+The NFPA does not draw distinctions between “native” and “non-native” species.
+Learn how forests act to SUPPRESS fires in many ways.
+READ REPORT.

 READ how logging damages an ecosystem, by George Wuerthner: http://www.thewildlifenews.com/2016/01/13/how-much-ice-is-right-collaboratives-and-forest-ecosystems